ed423/ed423/README.md

 **Projects that I'm currently working on:**
 - A grounding app that aims to reduces stress/anxiety by guiding the user through simple breathing/mental exercises.
 Mental health is an aspect of life that is often overlooked, and is something that I personally see as vital in my daily life.
+- My personal portfolio website to showcase projects that I'm proud of

 **What I'm currently learning:**
 - JavaScript, ReactJS, NodeJS